 - Chemtrails: It is claimed that some contrails in the sky are not aircraft exhaust, but the deliberate, global spreading of chemicals to minimize population, for example.

-- Corona Conspiracy: With the Corona vaccination, rich businessmen around Bill Gates want to transplant microchips into mankind to control humanity and depopulate the world. (only one of many conspiracy myths of the pandemic).
+- Corona Conspiracy: With the corona vaccination, rich businessmen around Bill Gates want to transplant microchips into humanity in order to control humanity and depopulate the world. (just one of many conspiracy myths about the pandemic that have been Book "Fake Facts "* be addressed)

-- 9/11: It is alleged that the American government of the time, led by George W. Bush, was involved in the attack on the World Trade Center in order to justify the subsequent war on terror.
+- 9/11: It is claimed that the American government around George W. Bush was involved in the attack on the World Trade Center in order to justify the subsequent war on terror.

-- Lizardmen: It is claimed that so-called reptiloids hold high offices with the aim of enslaving humanity.
+- Lizardmen: It is claimed that so-called reptiloids hold high office with the aim of enslaving humanity.

-I do not want to go into more examples here now, as I think they already illustrate well enough what to expect from a conspiracy theory.
+I don't want to go into further examples here, because in my opinion already clarify sufficientlywhat to expect from a conspiracy theory.

 How do I recognize a conspiracy theory - and how can you debunk it?